aditiprog/bankmind-aditi-sharma/explaination.md

 BankMind demonstrates a complete, end-to-end ML workflow: **data analysis → preprocessing → model training → evaluation → interpretation → API deployment → AI-powered explanation.**

-Beyond just producing a prediction, the project reflects a deliberate set of decisions — choosing F1 over accuracy because of class imbalance, recognizing that Random Forest's higher accuracy actually hid a *worse* F1-score, treating `duration` as informative but not actionable, and scrutinizing individual predictions rather than trusting aggregate metrics blindly.
+Beyond just producing a prediction, the project reflects a deliberate set of decisions — choosing F1 over accuracy because of class imbalance, selecting Random Forest because it wins on F1 despite Logistic Regression's edge in raw recall, treating `duration` as informative but not actionable, and scrutinizing individual predictions (including the misfires in the mid-50% range) rather than trusting aggregate metrics blindly.
 The result is a system that doesn't just output a probability, but supports a relationship manager in making sense of — and acting on — that number.